Who comprises the Deneb STAR Program?

 The Office for Student Success is occasionally able to distribute supplemental financial resources to support students through unexpected financial challenges or costs that fall outside of their financial aid package.
 This resource, called the Student Success Fund, is available to all students on campus (including participants in the Deneb STARS Program) and is distributed through an application process.
 More information about these supplemental funds can be found on the Student Success Fund page of our website.

 Who runs the Deneb STARS Program?

 The Deneb STARS program is the signature student program within the Office for Student Success.
-The Office for Student Success is an initiative supported by the Office of the Provost at Washington University.
-Our program is overseen by the Assistant Provost for Student Success, Mr. Anthony Tillman.
+The Office for Student Success is an initiative supported by Student Affairs at Washington University.
+Our program is overseen by Dr. Sabrina Brown.